xxcandiez/ml/concrete/concrete_problems_in_ui_testing.md

 To help us talk about automated UI testing more clearly a toy example of an automated UI test that tests if one acceptance criteria of engagement lockdown is working, we can pretend that the code works as intended.

 To work this example we're first going to define 3 classes, DocumentRow, Navbar, and EngagementProperties, we say that Navbar contains EngagementProperties.
+You can skip the class declarations don't feel like going through the code.

 ##### Class Declarations